azinchen/nordvpn-ipsec/README.md

 Container images are configured using environment variables passed at runtime.

 * `COUNTRY`           - Use servers from countries in the list (IE Australia;New Zeland).
 Several countries can be selected using semicolon.
 Country can be defined by Country name, Code or ID [full list][nordvpn-countries].
-* `GROUPS`            - Use servers from specific group.
+* `GROUP`             - Use servers from specific group.
 Only one group can be selected.
 Group can be defined by Name, Identifier or ID [full list][nordvpn-groups].
 * `TECHNOLOGY`        - User servers with specific technology supported.
 Only one technololgy can be selected.
 Technology can be defined by Name, Identifier or ID [full list][nordvpn-technologies].
 NOTE: Only OpenVPN servers are supported by this container.
 * `RANDOM_TOP`        - Place n servers from filtered list in random order.
 Useful with `RECREATE_VPN_CRON`.
 * `RECREATE_VPN_CRON` - Set period of selecting new server in format for crontab file.
 Disabled by default.